embear/fitarchiver/README.md

 Options:
   -d, --directory <archive directory>
           Base directory where the archive is created.

           [default: .]

   -f, --file-template <template string>
-          Format string defining the path and name of the archive file inside the archive directory. '/' must be used as a separator for path components.
-          For expanding the timestamp of the workout all tags of strftime() are supported.
-In addition to those the tags the following FIT file specific conversions are supported:
+          Format template that defines the path and name of the archive file in the archive directory. '/' must be used as a separator for path components.
+All strftime() tags are supported for expanding the time information of the training.
+In addition to the time information the following FIT file specific expansions are supported:

             Tag   Description     Example          Default
             ------------------------------------------------
             $s    sport type      'running'        'unknown'
             $S    sport subtype   'trail'          'unknown'
             $n    sport name      'trail_run'      'unknown'
             $w    workout name    'temporun_8km'   'unknown'

+          NOTE: It is possible that the shell used tries to replace tags.
+          Therefore, the template should be passed as a quoted string.

           [default: %Y/%m/%Y-%m-%d-%H%M%S-$s]

   -m, --move